vimeo/psalm/docs/fixing_code.md

 ## Supported fixes

-This initial release provides support for the following alterations, corresponding to the names of issues Psalm finds:
+This initial release provides support for the following alterations, corresponding to the names of issues Psalm finds.
+To fix all of these at once, run `vendor/bin/psalter --issues=all`

 ### MissingReturnType